.

 Accuracy.
 The term «measurement accuracy» is defined in the most recent version of the International Vocabulary of Metrology (JCGM_200:2012) as «closeness of agreement between a measured quantity value and a true quantity value of a measurand».
 Measurement error is defined as measured quantity value minus a reference quantity value.

 Uncertainty, combined standard uncertainty and expanded uncertainty.
-The terms «measurement uncertainty», «combined standard uncertainty» and «expanded uncertainty» (see Section 15) are used as defined in the JCGM 100:2008 document: «Evaluation of measurement data – Guide to the expression of uncertainty in measurement».
+The terms «measurement uncertainty», «combined standard uncertainty» and «expanded uncertainty» (see Recommended methods for calculating LNG“Uncertainty of the energy transfer determination”) are used as defined in the JCGM 100:2008 document: «Evaluation of measurement data – Guide to the expression of uncertainty in measurement».

 General formula for calculating the LNG Energy Transferred